andrewraim/DirectSampling/inst/manuscript/README.md

 # Requirements

-This code requires R with the DirectSampling package.
-Additionally, the following R packages are used.
+This folder contains code to replicate the results in the manuscript "Direct Sampling in Bayesian Regression Models with Additive Disclosure Avoidance Noise".
+It assumes you have installed R and the DirectSampling package.
+In addition to the prerequisites needed for the DirectSampling package, the following R packages are needed.

-- Rcpp
-- R6
 - ggplot2
-- datastructures
 - Matrix
 - dplyr
 - gridExtra